 For those of you who are looking for delicious scents you will not be disappointed.
 We currently have a beautiful selection of Witch Hazel Hamamelis, these emit a spicy, almost tangarine like, scent which has to be smelt to be believed.
 Later this month the tiny yellow flowers of the azara microphylla produce a delicate chocolate and vanilla scent which drifts across the garden.

-The gardens may have been quiet over the last few months, but the garden team continue to be busy repairing and improving areas for you all to enjoy once we are fully open again.
-The team have been laying new gravel paths as well as pruning, cutting back and clearing areas to allow for new growth.
-Our volunteer gardeners have been unable to come to the garden whilst we have been in lockdown, but they are gradually returning and catching up with some of the jobs that this busy time of year requires – it has been great to welcome them back!
+The gardens may have been quiet over the last few months, but the garden team continue to be busy repairing and improving areas for you all to enjoy.
+The team have been laying new paths as well as pruning, cutting back and clearing areas to allow for new growth.

 By signing up to this mailing list you are consenting to receive our marketing and fundraising emails.